genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

    > **NOTE**
    > As the electron7 port is pretty new, you might have to switch the package repository from 'quarterly' to 'latest' to install electron7.
    > Please refer to the [relevant section](https://www.freebsd.org/doc/handbook/pkgng-intro.html#quarterly-latest-branch) of the FreeBSD Handbook.

+   > **NOTE** (2020/5/2)
+   > The recent update of the electron7 port to 7.2.2 seems to cause trouble.
+   > Im my environment, Joplin doesn't start correctly with the version.
+   > I'm not sure what the cause is but if you have the same trouble, please try [7.1.14 on the pre-release repository](https://github.com/tagattie/FreeBSD-Electron/releases/tag/v7.1.14).
+   > If your system has currently 7.1.x, you can run ``pkg lock electron7`` to lock its version.

    Then I created symbolic links for compatibility.
    ```